lorensen/VTKExamples/src/VTKBook/Chapter6.md

 implemented in a number of VTK classes including datasets and cells.

-Using the virtual constructor we can construct filters that output abstract data types like vtkDataSet .
+Using the virtual constructor we can construct filters that output abstract data types like vtkDataSet.
 We simply apply NewInstance() to the input of the filter.
 This will then return a pointer to a concrete object that is the output of the filter.
 The result is a general filter object that can accept any dataset type for input and creates the general vtkDataSet type as output.
 In VTK, this function-

-ality has been implemented in the abstract class vtkDataSetAlgorithm .
+ality has been implemented in the abstract class vtkDataSetAlgorithm.

 There are other filters that implement variations of this delegation technique.
 The class

-vtkPointSetAlgorithm is similar to vtkDataSetAlgorithm .
+vtkPointSetAlgorithm is similar to vtkDataSetAlgorithm.
 This class takes as input any dataset

 whose geometry is explicitly defined via an instance of vtkPoints (or